 There is a reason why you may want to track these replies in your console.
 You may want to see what sort of information your users are placing in their out of office message.
 If a hacker can receive email addresses, phone numbers, or other identifiable information from an out of office message from one of your employees, you may want to be aware of that.

 Important note: If you ARE tracking out of office replies, and you're using Microsoft Exchange or Office 365, you'll want to go into your Account Settings to turn on the feature: Overwrite "From" address of phishing emails when tracking out of office replies

 The reason for this setting is that some mail servers send out of office replies to the “From” address rather than the “Reply To” or “Return-Path” address, in particular, Exchange and Office 365.
 In those cases, we need to set the “From” address to the reply tracking address if you wish to capture out of office messages.
-If you are NOT interested in capturing out of office emails or are using a mail service that sends out of office to the “Reply To” address (ex: GSuite), then it recommended that you keep this option off.
+If you are NOT interested in capturing out of office emails or are using a mail service that sends out of office responses to the “Reply To” address (For example, G Suite), then it recommended that you keep this option off.

 What kind of phishing email should I use for a reply-to phishing campaign?